princetechs/llm_memory/docs/chat_page_intrigation.md

 ### 2. Start a New Chat
 - Click "New Chat" to begin a fresh conversation
 - Each chat is automatically associated with your user account
+- The system will redirect you to the new chat immediately

 ### 3. Send Messages
 - Type your message in the text area